sous-chefs/mariadb/README.md

 default['mycookbook']['galera']['cluster_name'] = 'my_functionnal_cluster_name'
 ```

-Then all nodes to add to gcomm will choosen with a search based on this attribute:
+Then all nodes to add to gcomm will be choosen with a search based on this attribute:

 ```ruby
 mariadb_galera_configuration 'MariaDB Galera Server Configuration' do